-This will be a resource intensive work package, conducted on a national level, and assumes there are a sufficient number of sites across England still implementing the ‘traditional/ standard’ pathway of GP referral direct to the voluntary sector (this can be assessed by a preliminary scoping assessment).
+This would be a resource intensive research project, conducted on a national level, and assumes there are a sufficient number of sites across England still implementing the ‘traditional/ standard’ pathway of GP referral direct to the voluntary sector (this can be assessed by a preliminary scoping assessment).

-Economic evaluation would be conducted from an NHS and PSS (personal social services) perspective with resource use, and costs of services accessed by clients, collected at each stage.
-This will include number and length of patient consultations with GP and/or link worker; number of external services referred on to (both NHS funded and in the voluntary sector); administration time/communication between referrer and service/s etc. Different approaches will be used for data collection including routine data sources (e.g. for frequency and length of patient consultations) and appropriate resource use measurement questionnaires such as those detailed on the Database of Instruments for Resource Use Measurement (dirum.org) website.61 Outcome measures in the form of quality of life, wellbeing and clinical measures would also be collected including the EQ-5D-5L instrument (generic HRQoL measure) from which a health status score in the form of quality adjusted life years (QALYs) can be obtained and is most pertinent to CUA.
-Both resource use and outcome data would be collected at baseline, 3, 6 and 12 month time points.
+Economic evaluation would ideally be conducted from both an NHS and personal social services perspective with resource use, and costs of services accessed by clients, collected at each stage.
+This will include number and length of patient consultations with GP and/or link worker; number of external services referred on to (both NHS funded and in the voluntary sector); administration time/communication between referrer and service/s etc. Different approaches will be used for data collection including routine data sources (e.g. for frequency and length of patient consultations) and appropriate resource use measurement questionnaires such as those detailed on the Database of Instruments for Resource Use Measurement (dirum.org) website.61 Outcome measures in the form of quality of life, wellbeing and clinical measures would also be collected in order to estimate the difference in QALYs between those receiving SP and those who don’t.
+Both resource use and outcome data would ideally be collected regularly, for example, at baseline, 3, 6 and 12 month time points.
 This would be completed by trained researchers at each stage to account for literacy barriers and reduce research burden on both client and GP/link worker.

 It is noted that one year follow up may be challenging but given successful social prescribing “research controlled” evaluations such as Ways to Wellness and Rotherham indicate that these timelines may be possible.